Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 1. Environmental Context: The Anthropocene signifies a new geological epoch characterized by the significant influence of human activities on Earth’s systems.
 This includes changes in the climate, biodiversity loss, and alterations in ecosystems.

-The healthy buildings movement recognizes that the built environment plays a substantial role in contributing to or mitigating these environmental changes.
+The healthy buildings movement recognizes that the built environment and the physical environment play a substantial role in contributing to or mitigating these environmental changes.

 Healthy buildings are designed to reduce energy consumption and carbon emissions, contributing to climate change mitigation.